On April 9, Edward James Muggeridge (Eadweard Muybridge’s original name) is born in Kingston upon Thames, England.

-Muybridge produces his breakthrough photograph of a horse in motion, a blurry image of Stanford’s horse Occident.
-The photograph is noted in the press, but quickly disappears never to be seen again.
+Muybridge produces his first photograph of a horse in motion, a blurry image of Stanford’s horse Occident.
+The photograph is noted in the press, and reproduced as a lithograph by Currier & Ives, but the original quickly disappears never to be seen again.

 Muybridge, on a commission from Leland Stanford, photographs the Central Pacific and Union Pacific Railroads.

-On October 16 Eadweard discovers Flora is having an affair and believes that Florado is the son of her lover, Harry Larkyns.
-Muybridge rushes to Calistoga and shoots Larkyns dead.
+On October 16, Eadweard discovers Flora is having an affair and that Florado appears to be the son of her lover, Harry Larkyns.
+Muybridge travels eight hours to Calistoga and shoots Larkyns dead.

-After a three day trial, on February 6 the all-male jury finds Muybridge not guilty.
+After a three day trial, on February 6 the all-male jury, all but one of whom are married, finds Muybridge not guilty.

-A few weeks later, he leaves on a photographic assignment for Panama and Guatemala, where he goes by the name Eduardo Santiago Muybridge.
+A few weeks later, Muybridge leaves on a photographic assignment for Panama and Guatemala, where he goes by the name Eduardo Santiago Muybridge.

 Muybridge’s reputation is growing.
 His slides of Panama, Alaska, and Yosemite are projected for the Photographic Art Society, San Francisco.
 They are also shown in Philadelphia.